Stationary completeness: the $N$-body short-range case: Introduction

 The paper is organized as follows.
 In Section \ref{sec:preliminaries} we define a generalized $N$-body short-range model and state various basic stationary theory.
 In particular we introduce in Remarks \ref{remark:RQ} a notion of `$Q$-bounds' that will be vital for our procedure.
 Such bounds arise in our application of vector field constructions, essentially due to Yafaev, as well as for other issues.
-The Yafaev type constructions are studied in detail in the somewhat lengthy Section \ref{sec: Yafaev type constructions}.
-The reader may first skip this section and go directly to Section \ref{sec:-body effective potential and a $1$-body radial limit}, where we give an account of various relevant results on scattering theory from \cite{Sk3}.
+The Yafaev type constructions are studied in detail in the somewhat technical Section \ref{sec: Yafaev type constructions} (in particular presented in a self-contained and slightly extended form).
+The reader may in a first reading skip this section (and come back to it when necessary for further reading) and go directly to Section \ref{sec:-body effective potential and a $1$-body radial limit}, where we give an account of various relevant results on scattering theory from \cite{Sk3}.
 In particular our strategy of proof of the pointwise stationary completeness is explained in Section \ref{sec:-body effective potential and a $1$-body radial limit}.
 In Section \ref{sec::A partition of unity} we introduce a convenient phase-space partition of unity, which then is used in Section \ref{sec:Squeezing argument} in combination with the Borel calculus (trivializing threshold problems).
 We are left with certain energy-localized states for which a `$Q$-bound' of Section \ref{sec:Non-threshold analysis} will apply in an iteration procedure, eventually to be explained and completed in Section \ref{sec:Proof of stationary completeness}.
 Finally we devote Appendix \ref{sec:Strong bounds} to an elaboration of some technical details left out in Section \ref{sec::A partition of unity}.

+Although we do give an account of the most relevant parts of \cite{Sk3}, the present paper contains proofs for which the reader presumably would benefit from independent parallel consultance of \cite{Sk3} (see the discussion after \eqref{82a0}).